 Version 2.0 files may continue data on the same line, or across multiple lines.
-As usual, the first entry in the first data line of a data set is the frequency value.
+As usual, each group of network data points is preceded by the frequency value at which this data was taken.

 These rules are illustrated by showing the format for a 6-port network: